idoerg/authorator/README.md

   line
 * Affiliations: the author's affiliations examples).
 If an author has more than one affiliation, those are separated by a ";".
 The separator character can be modified using the `--affildelim` option.
   In the example file, Darwin and Spock have two affiliations.
-Kirk has one affiliaiton, the same as Spock.
+Dr. McCoy has one affiliaiton, which is the same as one of Spock's.
-* Title line: the first line of the authors csv file should be a title line, with the field names.
-The order of the fields is not important, as long as all four fields are there.
+* Title line: the first line of the authors csv file should be a title line, tab-delimited, with the field names in the following order:
+First Name, Middle Name, Last Name, Affiliations